This strawberry banana bread recipe is bursting with fresh fruit flavors. It is moist, sweet, and surprisingly easy to make!

-Banana bread has always been one of my go-to breakfast breads.
+Banana bread has always been one of my go-to quick bread recipes.
 Anytime I have over-ripe bananas, I make a bunch of banana bread loaves and freeze them.
 Then, if I need a quick breakfast, I can thaw a homemade banana bread loaf and have a perfect quick meal.

 While my classic easy banana bread recipe is pure perfection, I always love playing around in the kitchen and creating new baked goods.
 You never know what you might come up with!
 I have been tweaking my banana bread recipe for years and have made pumpkin banana bread, sour cream banana bread, and even double chocolate banana bread.
-However, this strawberry banana bread might just be my new favorite.
+However, one of my new favorite strawberry recipes, this strawberry banana bread might just be my new favorite.

 Fresh chopped strawberries are mixed into banana bread batter and baked into a moist, tender bread.
-I love how one slice of this banana bread will fill me up, but the bold strawberry flavor makes me keep coming back for more!
-You really can’t go wrong with the classic combination of bananas and strawberries and this easy strawberry banana bread recipe proves that.
+I love how one slice will fill me up, but the bold strawberry flavor makes me keep coming back for more!
+You really can’t go wrong with the classic combination of bananas and strawberries, and this easy strawberry banana bread recipe proves that.
 I know it will be one of your favorite easy breakfast recipes so please give it a try!

 Ingredients for Strawberry Banana Bread